 The new government introduced changes to the fiscal rules amid the legislative powers granted by Congress to the Executive Branch.
 The following changes are among the most notable: (i) the migration from a structural framework to a conventional deficit rule, with an expected trajectory of 2.5% of GDP in 2017, 2.3% in 2018, 2.0% in 2019, 1.5% in 2020 and 1.0% in 2021; (ii) the legal limit to public debt of the non-financial public sector is kept at 30% of GDP, but, exceptionally, a deviation of up to 4pp in cases of financial volatility (and if other fiscal rules are fulfilled) is allowed; (iii) a limit is established for the real growth of non-financial public spending from the General Government.
 The limit is the upper bound of a 20-year average GDP growth +/- 1pp (the 20-year average includes: the 15 previous years, the estimate for the current year, and forecast for the 4 years ahead); (iv) a limit to the real growth of current spending from the General Government, excluding maintenance expenditure, which is the lower bound of the range referred to in item (iii) above; and (v) simplification of fiscal rules of subnational governments.
 In 2016, the non-financial public sector reported a deficit equivalent to 2.6% of GDP, compared to a deficit of 2.1% of GDP in 2015, and better than the government's fiscal deficit target of 3.0% of GDP.
 Fiscal revenues decreased 4.1% in real terms in 2016, the second consecutive year of contraction, due to a fall in VAT revenues (-1.6%) and an increase in tax refunds (+35.2%).
 Hence, fiscal revenues as a percentage of GDP stood at 18.5% in 2016, the lowest percentage in 12 years.
 Non-financial expenditure of the General Government fell 2.4% in real terms.
-While current expenditure expanded 0.3%, public investment of the General Government fell 3.6% (third consecutive year of contraction).
-It should be noted that the Ministry of Finance established a limit to spending for the National Governments during the last quarter of 2016.
-The limit aimed to lower the annualized fiscal de
+While current expenditure expanded 0.3%, public investment of the General Government sduring the last quarter of 2016.
+The limit aimed to lower the annualized fiscal deficit, which, by August 2016, stood at 3.4% of GDP and, by December, 2016, 3.0% of GDP.
+Peru ended 2016 as the only MILA country with an investment grade that